Viola selkirkii (Great-spurred Violet)

 Notes:

 Distinguishing the blue/purple violets can be challenging.
 Things to look at are whether the flowers are bearded, whether there are leaves on the flowering stem, whether leaves are hairy and to what degree, and the general shape of the leaves.
 Great-spurred Violet has fairly distinctive leaves that are basal only, hairy only on the upper surface and have the deep, narrow sinus at the base, the 2 basal lobes often touching or overlapping even when the leaves are flattened.
 It is also the only beardless blue/purple violet in Minnesota with heart-shaped leaves, though violets are known to hybridize like crazy and it's possible some offspring of a mixed marriage may have some or all of these characteristics.
-Habitat can be another indicator, with Great-spurred Violet typically found in cool, moist woods and ravines, often growing in moss-covered crevices or on rotting logs.
+Habitat can be another indicator, with Great-spurred Violet typically found in cool, moist woods and ravines, preferring rich organic soil, often growing in moss-covered crevices or on rotting logs.

 More photos